ms/buildtogether.tech/communicate/index.md

     assuming.

 Allow for a chorus of explanations.
-:   If users are different from one another, they are best served by a chorus of
-    explanations <cite>Caulfield2016</cite>.
-Do not be afraid of providing multiple explanations to a single question that suggest different approaches or are written for different prior levels of understanding.  <span class="fixme">this is why Stack Overflow has been successful.</span>
+:   Do not be afraid of providing multiple explanations to a single question
+    that suggest different approaches or are written for different prior levels of understanding.
+This is one of the things that has made Stack Overflow so
+    successful: if users are different from one another, they are best served by a chorus of explanations <cite>Caulfield2016</cite>